Convoi des 31000: Women in the convoy

 The Convoi des 31000 is unusual in that of the 230 women who were deported, most of them were arrested for acts of Resistance.
 It was the only convoy carrying women in the Resistance under the Nacht und Nebel operations.
 Of the 230 women, 85% of them were members of the Resistance; 199 women were also Communist Party members.
 The husbands of 36 out of the 230 women were killed by the Nazis, either shot or murdered during detention.
 Ninety-nine of the women had children, 167 in all, the youngest of whom was barely a few months old when their mother was deported.

 Of the 230 women in the convoy, none of the 54 who were over 44 years old survived.
-Of the 21 aged between 40 to 44, six survived.
+Of the 21 aged between 40 and 44, six survived.
 Of the 38 between 35 and 40, there were eight survivors.
-There were 17 survivors of those between 25 to 35 while there were 18 survivors of those 50 between 17 and 25.
+There were 17 survivors of those between 25 and 35 while there were 18 survivors of those 50 between 17 and 25.

 One hundred and six women came from Île-de-France; 85 came from towns of more than 10,000 inhabitants, 32 from towns or villages of less than 10,000, and for six of them, the information is unknown.
 Nine of those in this convoy were not French.

-Regarding their professionals, there were four chemists (including Marie-Élise Nordmann-Cohen), three doctors (Maï Politzer, midwife; Danielle Casanova, dentist; and Adélaïde Hautval, psychiatrist), 21 seamstresses, one singer and some students.
+Regarding their professionals, there were four chemists (including Marie-Élise Nordmann-Cohen), three doctors (Maï Politzer, midwife; Danielle Casanova, dentist; and Adélaïde Hautval, psychiatrist), a teacher, 21 seamstresses, one singer and some students.